 The practice had systems to keep dental professionals up to date with current evidence-based practice.
-This included daily as and when needed team discussions, formalised team practice meetings and weekly clinical communications.
+This included daily informal team discussions, formalised team practice meetings and weekly clinical communications.

 We saw the provision of dental implants was in accordance with national guidance.